 All Points of the Compass is completely free to attend and open to the public.
 Attendees are welcome to attend all or part of the day's events.
 To facilitate planning and sign-in at the event, we strongly encourage all attendees to complete our short registration form, which is

-A call for submissions for "Mapping Orange County" is included here .
-Entries will be accepted from students currently enrolled at community colleges and four-year universities in Southern California.
-The winning entry will receive the Compass Cartography Award, with a $500 prize; the second-place entry will receive a $200 prize.
-Please see the call for submissions for more information.
+A call for submissions for The Compass Cartography Competition is included here .
+Entries will be accepted from undergraduate and graduate students currently enrolled at community colleges and four-year universities in Southern California.
+The winning entry will receive the Compass Cartography Award, with a $500 prize; there will be cash awards for the second and third place entries.

 Special Opportunities for Community College Students!

-- Undeclared CSUF students and prospective transfer students are invited to take part in a tour of the Department of Geography & the Environment after the conclusion of the symposium!
-The department tour will include a brief introduction to the department's labs and teaching facilities, presentations from Geography faculty and students, and information about the Geography BA program, resources, and student & career opportunities.
-The department tour is tentatively scheduled to start at 2:00pm.
+Undeclared CSUF students and prospective students are invited to take part in a tour of the Department of Geography & the Environment after the conclusion of the symposium!
+The department tour will include a brief introduction to the department's labs and teaching facilities, interaction with Geography faculty and students, and information about the Geography BA program, resources, and student & career opportunities.
+The department tour is tentatively scheduled to start at 2:10pm.
 Please register to attend All Points using the online registration form and indicate that you are interested in the department tour.
-Contact Dr. Zia Salim (email@example.com) for more information.
+Contact Dr. Zia Salim (firstname.lastname@example.org) for more information.

 Directions and Parking Information:

 For More Information: